ziyoung/better-wilcom-docs/wilcom-docs/Production/convert/Advanced_recognition_settings.md

 ## To adjust advanced recognition settings...

-1Access the Open Options dialog and click Advanced.
+1. Access the Open Options dialog and click Advanced.

 The Recognition - Advanced Options dialog opens.